-The official publication of the National Association of Health Underwriters is America's Benefits Specialist (ABS) magazine.
-It is distributed to all NAHU members plus select groups of non-member agents.
+NABIP's official publication is America's Benefits Specialist (ABS) magazine.
+It is distributed to all members plus select groups of non-member agents.

-ABS carries news of association activities (national, state and local), important legislative and industry news, plus articles and columns, many of which are sales-oriented.
+ABS carries news of association activities (national, state and local), important legislative and industry news, plus articles and columns, many of which are sales oriented.
 The editor solicits articles for the magazine, especially articles containing specific sales ideas.
 ABS rarely runs articles that have appeared in other publications.
 The magazine is prepared well ahead of the month for which it is dated.
-The deadline for the June issue, for instance, is April 23.